 Congratulations on your journey to your clinical license!

-My Supervision Style:
+Our Supervision Style:

-I will work with you in creating a safe learning environment to explore new ideas and techniques.
+We will work with you in creating a safe learning environment to explore new ideas and techniques.

-I will work with you collaboratively in a genuine and congruent way.
+We will work with you collaboratively in a genuine and congruent way.

-I am here to support your learning in a way that will work for you.
+We are here to support your learning in a way that will work for you.
 We will identify your learning style to ensure you get the most out of your time with me as you work towards your licensure exam and long-term career goals.